bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

 authors:
   - Vebjørn Isaksen
 ---
-ZEIT Now is a cloud platform that allows you to [deploy static sites](https://zeit.co/docs/v2/introduction/#creating-a-project-and-deploying) from the commando line with the single command `now`.
+ZEIT Now is a cloud platform that allows you to [deploy static sites](https://zeit.co/docs/v2/introduction/#creating-a-project-and-deploying) from the command line with the single command `now`.
 With [Now 2.0](https://zeit.co/blog/now-2), the platform also offers deployment and execution of serverless functions.
-These functions works by providing respones to HTTP requests and can be written in Go, Python or JavaScript.
+These functions work by responding to HTTP requests and can be written in Go, Python or JavaScript.

 In this article, we will explore how Santa Claus can use serverless functions to  create a simple 🎁-list API for all his elves to use.